twilio-professional-services/flex-project-template/README.md

 ![alt text](scripts/screenshots/github-secrets.png)

 10. You can now take your preferred steps to push all your changes to main, from there you can manually execute your [github actions script](.github/workflows/flex_deploy_dev.yaml)  to deploy your serverless, flex-config and plugin to the associated account.

+11. when deploying to any accounts, make sure the version of flex selected in the admin panel matches the version loaded by the plugin

-11. To add more account configuration for higher accounts, repeat steps 6-10
+11. To add more accounts, repeat steps 6-10 for other environments

 # Using template for a standalone plugin